kayu0514/TkMR_Task-Manager/README-en.md

-# TaskManager
+# TkMR - Task Manager

 Japanese [here](https://github.com/kaedeek/TaskManager/blob/main/README.md)

-## What is TaskManager?
+## What is TkMR - Task Manager?

-TaskManager is a VSCode extension for managing tasks in each folder.
+TkMR - Task Manager is a VSCode extension for managing tasks in each folder.

 ## Features